• Home

 Mixing the wet and dry ingredients into a light brown batter.

-Using an ice cream scoop, place 4 scoops of batter into a parchment lined and greased 8 inch cake pan.
+Using an ice cream scoop or large cookie scoop, place 4 scoops of batter into a parchment lined and greased 8 inch cake pan.
 Repeat in the second cake pan.
 Smooth the tops.

 Sprinkle one tablespoon of the cinnamon sugar mixture all over the top of the batter in one of the pans.
 Repeat with the other pan.